rlucente-se-jboss/anbox-f34/README.md

 Enter your password when prompted.

 ## Install Android Team Awareness Kit (ATAK)
-Launch Anbox by doing the following:
+Before launching Anbox, we need to do the following:

     sudo setenforce 0

 Yes, this is a terrible thing to do, but I haven't sorted out the SELinux changes for the binder device yet.
 But this is a really bad thing to do.
+Seriously.

 Launch Anbox by starting the `Android Application Manager` within the `Activities` menu on the Fedora Worstation desktop.